 - 5.1.
 Any person who believes a crime may have been committed should report it to the police. - 5.2.
-Where the Lead Adjudicator or Senior Adjudicators' Team suspects a crime may have been committed but it has been reported using the standard complaints form, the Standards Office shall report it to the head of HR and the CEO who shall, in order to comply with the Party's duty of care to its members and to members of the public, make sure that it is reported to the police. - 5.3.
-In accordance with legal advice, where the Head of HR or CEO intends to report a suspected crime to the police, they should seek the consent of the Complainant and, if different, the victim, to disclose full details of the allegation to the police.
+Where the Lead Adjudicator or Senior Adjudicators' Team suspects a crime may have been committed but it has been reported using the standard complaints form, the Standards Office shall report it to the appropriate or relevant senior members of HQ staff who shall, in order to comply with the Party's duty of care to its members and to members of the public, make sure that it is reported to the police.

+- 5.3.
+In accordance with legal advice, where senior embers of HQ staff intend to report a suspected crime to the police, they should seek the consent of the Complainant and, if different, the victim, to disclose full details of the allegation to the police.
 If the Complainant and/or victim does not consent, the Head of HR shall provide a limited report to the police which covers the nature of the allegation, the identity of the Respondent, and the identity of the alleged victim.
 The Head of HR will not share this information with the Respondent and does not need the consent of the Respondent to make a report to the police. - 5.4.
-Whilst the Party will not investigate such allegations while a police investigation is ongoing (and for the avoidance of doubt, where the police fail to confirm under paragraph 4.9 the Party will deem any police investigation to have concluded) it will consider other Complaints against the same Respondent which are, in themselves, not criminal but which may be linked to criminal conduct.
+Whilst the Party will not investigate such allegations while a police investigation is ongoing (and for the avoidance of doubt, where the police fail to confirm under paragraph 5.9 the Party will deem any police investigation to have concluded) it will consider other Complaints against the same Respondent which are, in themselves, not criminal but which may be linked to criminal conduct.